 If you're missing one or more teeth, dental implants can be used to address a number of issues and protect your oral health.

-By using a dental implant and a tooth replacement such as a dental bridge, dental crown or dentures, you can prevent surrounding teeth from shifting, restore any jaw pain or bite issues, and even improve chewing, speech and digestion.
+By using a dental implant and a tooth replacement such as a dental bridge, dental crown or dentures, you can prevent surrounding teeth from shifting, restore any jaw pain or bite issues, and even have a positive effect on chewing, speech and digestion.
 Having this procedure can also help avoid the appearance of a 'sunken face' that can often occur with missing teeth.

 Wondering whether you'll be able to chew normally?
-Typically, chewing has been shown to improve after treatment.
+Typically, chewing has been shown to be changed after treatment.
 After a brief period of adapting to your new implants, chewing efficiency for most patients is similar to that of natural teeth.

 How long will my dental implant last?

 When cared for properly, a dental implant can last many years.
 It will be essential to practice proper at-home oral care, including brushing and flossing, and to schedule a regular dental exam and cleaning with your dentist.
 Other factors that can impact the longevity of dental implants include nutrition, genetics, or the development of any dental diseases.